Feminism | Posted by Vittoria F on 05/9/2011

 It breaks my heart whenever I hear that women in China and India are having abortions or killing their new born babies just because they turn out to be girls.
 I’m pro-choice, but having an abortion because your baby is a girl instead of a boy is just beyond disturbing, sexist, and repulsive.
 The worst part is, the same attitude is prevalent in North America.
 We may not be killing our new born daughters (not that I know of at least) but a lot of women are definitely devaluing their gender and have become active participants in our good ol’ patriarchy.

 Think of all the times you’ve heard women say that they would rather have a boy if they ever became pregnant.
-Now think of why they say that. …
+Now …

 Feminism | Posted by Baykan O on 07/15/2009